Kelly Jemison

 Kelly Jemison is an American academic geologist specializing in Antarctic diatoms.
 She studied at Florida State University, participated in the ANDRILL (Antarctic Geological Drilling) Project, and in 2011 was awarded the Antarctica Service Medal.
 She currently works as a Geologist for Bureau of Ocean Energy Management in Anchorage, Alaska.

 Education

 She attended Florida State University from 2003-2012 acquiring a Bachelors of Science Degree in Geology in April 2007.
-She then acquired a Masters of Science Degree in Geology in August 2012.
-As a graduate student she studied microfossils at Florida State University.
+She then acquired a Masters of Science Degree in Geology studying microfossils in August 2012.

 Career

 Jemison worked as a Laboratory assistant in from May 2005 to December 2007 for the Florida State University National Antarctic Marine Geology Research Facility.
 She worked on core descriptions and sampling, data entry, core imaging and scanning.

 From October 2006 to January 2007 Jemison took part in the ANDRILL (ANtarctic geologic DRILLing) project.
 A project meant to drill into Antarctic ice on the McMurdo Ice Shelf to determine past Antarctic's climate.
 She was one of two undergraduate students from Florida State University in a group of 6 researchers.
 She was an assistant to the curators Matt Olney and Matt Curren.
 Accompanied by visiting post-doctorate fellow Davide Perisco, graduate student Steve Petrushak, and companion undergraduate student Charlie King.
 Jemison and her curatorial teams goal was to transport drill sediment cores from the drill site to McMurdo Station then split, photograph, maintain, and prepare them for safe travel back to the FSU research facility.
 The trip was reported as "a wonderful success".

 After her work in Antarctica Jemison returned to Florida State University and in 2009 became a teaching assistant in the Department of Earth, Ocean, and Atmospheric sciences.
 She assisted multiple classes, prepared and graded coursework.

 In May 2011 she began the position of Intern Geologist at Bureau of Ocean Energy Management.
 Then in May 2012, she earned a position of Geologist for Department of the Interior, BEOM.
 In November 2016, she transitioned again to the role of Supervisory Minerals Leasing Specialist at BEOM.
 Until 2016 when she commenced again as a Geologist for BEOM in New Orleans.
 Finally she transferred to the position of geologist in Anchorage, Alaska for the BEOM where she currently resides.